spot_img

 Skip ahead if you must… Here’s the highlights from this episode you might be most interested in and their corresponding time stamps.

-• 27:40 Encouraging Female Participation in Sim Racing
+• 12:47 Achievements in Karting and Sim Racing

 Transcript